| | Cause | Signs of infection | Diagnosis | Vaccination | Control | Prevention and control programs in Alberta

 The true prevalence and economic losses associated with Johne’s disease have not been determined.
-This is because there is no practical diagnostic test that reliably detects infections of Mycobacteriurn paratuberculosis (MAP) in living animals that have not developed clinical disease.
+This is because there is no practical diagnostic test that reliably detects infections by the causative agent of Johne’s disease, Mycobacteriurn Avium Subspecies Paratuberculosis (MAP), in those living animals that have not developed clinical disease.
 The fact that MAP grows very slowly delays the immunological response and detection of the bacterium in serum and in feces.

 The epidemiology of the disease is different in dairy and beef herds, mainly due to management factors.
 The differences in cow and herd prevalence, along with the long incubation period of MAP, causes a broader range in sensitivity of the diagnostic tests (10 to 50 per cent) and high variation in the serology versus fecal culture tests, mainly during early stages of the disease when it remains sub clinical.